David Casinos: Athletics

-In 2002, he competed in the Valencia Athletics Open, which was organized by the Federació d'Esports Adaptats de la Comunitat Valenciana (FESA).
+In 2002, Casinos competed in the Valencia Athletics Open, which was organized by the Federació d'Esports Adaptats de la Comunitat Valenciana (FESA).
 He qualified for and competed in the 2011 IPC Athletics World Championships where he was one of thirty-two competitors representing Spain.

-He competed in the 2012 Spanish national championships held in the Basque country, where he set a Paralypic B qualifying standard in the shot put with a distance of 13.10 meters.
+He also competed in the 2012 Spanish national championships held in the Basque country, where he set a Paralympic B qualifying standard in the shot put with a distance of 13.10 meters.

 In 2012, he was a recipient of a Plan ADO €23,000 athlete scholarship with a €3,000 reserve and a €2,500 coaching scholarship.
 His ability to compete at the highest level was also made possible because of sponsorships from groups like Council of the City of Valencia and Moncada.

-In May 2013, he competed in the Spanish national championships, where he earned a gold medal in the shot put and another in the discus.
+In May 2013, Casinos competed in the Spanish national championships, where he earned a gold medal in the shot put and another in the discus.

 Prior to the start of the London Games, he trained with several other visually impaired Spanish track and field athletes in Logroño.

 In July 2013, he participated in the 2013 IPC Athletics World Championships.